-Due to popular demand, Northern Trails District is presenting a second opportunity to attend the First Aid merit badge clinic on Saturday, 3 October, from 9 am until 11 am.
+The Northern Trails District is presenting a merit badge clinic for Citizenship in the Nation on Saturday, 14 November, from 9 am until Noon.

 To get the Zoom link to join, Scouts should send an email to email@example.com with their name and troop number.
 Don't forget to copy another adult on the email.